thijssnelleman/automated-reproducibility/reviews/Weighted Initialisation of Evolutionary Instrument and Pitch Detection in Polyphonic Music.md

-[] Very well (No major mistakes and/or missing information) [] Well (Some missing information and/or minor mistakes) [] Okay (Substantial missing information and/or mistakes) [] Poorly (Severe missing information and/or mistakes) [] Incorrect (The LLM has missed the point of the experiment and/or has hallucinated)
+[] Very well (No major mistakes and/or missing information) [] Well (Some missing information and/or minor mistakes) [X] Okay (Substantial missing information and/or mistakes) [] Poorly (Severe missing information and/or mistakes) [] Incorrect (The LLM has missed the point of the experiment and/or has hallucinated)

 ### General Experiment Questions

 The LLM has provided you with one or more experiments from your work.
-Is this the amount of hypothesis the same as the amount you specified?
+Is this amount of experiments the same as the amount you specified?

-Please write the amount of hypothesis you had for the study: []
+Please write the amount of experiments you had for the study: [2]

 If this amount does not overlap with the LLMs answer, feel free to specify reasons below;